JakeSteam/blog-programming/_posts/2019-02-25-how-to-add-padding-to-an-android-vector-drawable.md

 ## Resizing our vector drawable

 Our vector image is too small!
 This is due to the `android:height="24dp" android:width="24dp"` initially included in the icon, enforcing a maximum size.
-Setting these both to `240dp` fixes the horizontal spacing issue, but the 1:1 ratio conflicts with the movie poster’s 1:1.5.
+Setting these both to `240dp` fixes the horizontal spacing issue, but the 1:1 ratio conflicts with the movie poster's 1:1.5.
 This results in the movie posters constantly pushing each other and the loading icons around as they load, making for a very unappealing UI.

 [![](/wp-content/uploads/2019/02/2.png)](/wp-content/uploads/2019/02/2.png)